software-engineering-at-home/content/channel/000-Channel-Introduction.md

 These are all areas I've grown fond of as part of working in the Software Industry over the course of 20 years.
 As I work through the content production process I'm hoping you'll be along to watch, and read, and ask me questions in the comments.

+### Writing Checklist

+- [x] Set the premise - what's the topic, refer to the Why?
+- [?]
+Tell a story - build a model around the premise using a real world story - either from personal experience or research.
+- [?]
+Explain the story - explain how the story links back to the premise
+- [?]
+Extract the value - identify the keys points from the story that explain the topic
+- [?]
+Practical advice - add personal advice and guidance on top of the story

 ---

 class: conclusion